syncfusion-content/blazor-docs/blazor/datetime-picker/date-time-format.md

 ## Mask Support in Blazor DateTimePicker Component

-DateTimePicker has `EnableMask` property that provides the option to enable the built-in date and time masking support.
-This means that the DateTimePicker will automatically apply a mask to the date and time input, so that users can only enter dates and times in a specific format.
+The [EnableMask]() property in the Syncfusion Blazor DateTimepicker component allows you to enable or disable the masking functionality of the input field.
+When enabled, the component will display the input field as a masked textbox, with a specific pattern to enter the date and time values.

- > For example, if the mask is set to "MM/dd/yyyy hh:mm", then users will only be able to enter dates and times in the format of "month/day/year hour:minute", with two digits for the month, day, year, hour and minute.
+By default, the "EnableMask" property is set to `false`.

+You can also customize the mask pattern used by the component by using the [Format]() property.

 The following example demonstrates default and custom format of DateTimePicker component with mask.